The Labrador: A Breed Guide

 Labs do well with families and other pets, which is always something to consider when choosing a dog.
 But, keep in mind that their energy means they should always be supervised when around small children.
 If you have guests who are uncomfortable around labs, fair warning that this breed will still try to make friends.

+If you are looking to add a Lab to your family, you don't always need to find a breeder.
 If you are looking to adopt one of this beautiful breed, there are rescue organizations, such as Chicagoland Lab Rescue, that specialize in Labradors.

 Sources: